marcelo-ochoa/pgadmin4-docker-extension/README.md

 ![Setting master password](docs/images/screenshot1.png?raw=true)

-By clicking on Add New Server you can add PostgreSQL server running at Docker Desktop or externals, the IP for PostgreSQL running at Docker Desktop is available at the menu, Settings -> Resources -> Network -> Docker subnet, in my case is 192.168.65.0/24 so an internal IP for reaching PostgreSQL containers running at Docker Desktop will be 192.168.65.2.
+By clicking on Add New Server you can add PostgreSQL server running at Docker Desktop or externals, the IP for PostgreSQL running at Docker Desktop is available at the menu, Settings -> Resources -> Network -> Docker subnet, in my case is 192.168.65.0/24 so an internal IP for reaching PostgreSQL containers running at Docker Desktop will be 192.168.65.2, also there is an internal DNS name that resolve above IP named **host.docker.internal**.

 ![Docker Desktop Subnet](https://miro.medium.com/max/700/0*m4e0OEQprx_GgUA7)